What is a ‘Clearance’ phone?

 What is the difference between ‘Clearance’ and ‘Refurbished/Refreshed’?

-All of our phones are part of Three’s clearance range, but refurbished handsets are specifically the ones that have been through Three’s return and refurbishment process.
+Clearance phones are brand new devices that are on special offer, but refurbished handsets are specifically the ones that have been through Three’s return and refurbishment process.
 Non-refurb clearance phones that we stock include excess stock of new phones, and new phones marked as end of line.

 Phones that aren’t new are clearly marked as ‘Refurbished’ or ‘Refreshed’